dojo/docs/dojox/grid/EnhancedGrid/plugins/NestedSorting.rst

 See Also
 ========

-* `dojox.grid.EnhancedGrid <dojox/grid/EnhancedGrid>`_ - The enhanced grid supporting plugins
+* :ref:`dojox.grid.EnhancedGrid <dojox/grid/EnhancedGrid>` - The enhanced grid supporting plugins
-* `dojox.grid.EnhancedGrid.plugins <dojox/grid/EnhancedGrid/plugins>`_ - Overview of the plugins of enhanced grid
+* :ref:`dojox.grid.EnhancedGrid.plugins <dojox/grid/EnhancedGrid/plugins>` - Overview of the plugins of enhanced grid